apex-dev-tools/standard-types/README.md

 ### Type Imports

 Type imports must correctly reference Apex types.
-Java types like `String`,`Integer` can make a class appear valid when it isn't.
+Java types like `String`,`Integer`,`Map`,`List` can make a class appear valid when it isn't.
+The only exception is `Object`, which is allowed.

-It is important to do a local test run with the [apex-ls](https://github.com/apex-dev-tools/apex-ls) before releasing, to make sure it can load all the platform types and spot any missing imports.
+It is important to prepare updates with [apex-ls](https://github.com/apex-dev-tools/apex-ls), and test before releasing, to make sure it can load all the platform types and spot any missing imports.
 It will report errors when `java.lang...` types are used.